Skip to Main Content

 If you have questions about the book club, please email Dr. Kim Austin at kaustin@ostrow.usc.edu.

-If you have suggestions for this webpage, please email Hannah Schilperoort at schilper@usc.edu.
+If you have suggestions for this guide, please email Hannah Schilperoort at schilper@usc.edu.

 Community Agreement